guykozlovskij/Codewars-practice/README.md

 # CodeWarsPractice

-Document to practice CodeWars problems.
+Document for practicing and recording CodeWars problems.